nixcloud/nixcloud-webservices/README.md

 # nix-channel --update
 ```

-You can find nixcloud-webservices specific options in the [unstable manual](https://hydra.nixcloud.io/job/nixcloud-webservices/release-unstable/manual/latest/download/1).
+You can find nixcloud-webservices specific options in the [nixos-unstable manual](https://hydra.nixcloud.io/job/nixcloud-webservices/nixos-unstable/manual/latest/download/1).

 ## Adding nixcloud-webservices to your configuration.nix